Cheong2K/RPi/README.md

 	Edit config.txt lacated in the SD Card (e.g. with a SD card reader).

-	Add the following two lines to the end:
+	Add the following line to the file:

     	dtoverlay=sdio,poll_once=on